Aleksei Brusilov

-Born into the aristocracy to a father who was also a general, Brusilov trained as a cavalry officer, but by 1914 he realized that cavalry was obsolete in the new style of warfare because of its vulnerability to machine gun and artillery.
-Historians portray him as the only First World War Russian general capable of winning major battles.
-However, his heavy casualties seriously weakened the Russian army, which was unable to replace its losses.
+Born into an aristocratic military family, Brusilov trained as a cavalry officer, but by 1914 had realized that cavalry was obsolete in an offensive capacity against modern weapons of warfare such as mass adoption of rifled guns, machine guns, and artillery.
+He is considered a very outstanding general who won many battles against the Austro-Hungarian army.
+His offensive in 1916 was the final major success of the Tsarist army.
+In the government, this offensive meant the transfer of the strategic initiative to the Russians and the beginning of preparations for the general offensive of 1917, which, however, was disrupted by the revolution.

-Despite his prominent role in the Imperial Russian Army, he sided with the Bolsheviks in the Russian Civil War and aided in the early organization of the Red Army.
+Despite his noble status and prominent role in the Imperial Russian Army, he sided with the Bolsheviks in the Russian Civil War and aided in the early organization of the Red Army until retiring in 1924.

+Brusilov is one of the prominent Russian commanders in history.
+Although not regarded as especially brilliant, he was pragmatic and open to change based on experience; his eponymous offensive succeeded in part from his willingness to properly train and prepare his troops, including in modern artillery and air reconnaissance.

 Early life

 Brusilov was born in Tiflis (now Tbilisi, Georgia).
 His father Aleksi Nikolaevich Brusilov was Russian and his mother, Anna Luiza Niestojemska, was Polish.
 Three generations of Brusilovs had served as officers in the Imperial Russian Army, his grandfather fighting in the defense against Napoleon's invasion of 1812.
 His father rose to the rank of Lieutenant General before dying of tuberculosis in 1856.
 Brusilov's mother died shortly afterwards, and the young orphan was raised by relatives in Kutaisi.

 He was educated at home until the age of 14.
 He joined the Imperial Corps of Pages in Saint Petersburg in 1867.
-At the end of his first year, a tutor remarked of Brusilov, "his nature is brisk and even playful, but he is good, straight-forward and clean-living.
+At the end of his first year, a tutor remarked of Brusilov, "his nature is brisk and even playful, but he is good, straightforward and clean-living.
 Of high ability, but inclined to be lazy."

 In 1872, on completion of the Corps' programme, he sought admission to the advanced class for top ranking students, but was unsuccessful, and instead was posted as an ensign (Praporshchik) to the 15th (Tver) Dragoon Regiment.
 Usually, graduates from the Corps of Pages sought admission to one of the Guards regiments, but the Tver Dragoons were at that time stationed near Kutaisi, so the posting suited Brusilov on the basis of being near his family and being less financially draining than service in the Guards.